-Date of Election Member Name Classification of the Member / Secretary / Appointment Mr. Meshal Jassim Al Marzouq Chairman of the Board of Directors - Non-Executive Mr. Abdulwahab Marzouq Al Marzouq Vice Chairman of the Board of Directors - Non-Executive Sheikh Majed Jaber Al Sabah Member of the Board of Directors - Non-Executive Mr. Mohammad Fouad Al Ghanim Member of the Board of Directors - Independent 11 May 2016 Mr. Zeyad Hassan Al Qaissy Member of the Board of Directors - Independent Mr. Mahmoud Dawoud Al Marzouq Member of the Board of Directors - Independent Mr. Salah Abdulaziz Al Bahar Secretary of the Board of Directors
+Member Name Classification of the Member / Secretary Academic Qualification & Practical Experience Date of Election / Appointment Mr. Meshal Jassim Al Marzouq Chairman of the Board of Directors - Non-Executive BA and 22 years of experience 11 May 2016 Mr. Abdulwahab Marzouq Al Marzouq Vice Chairman of the Board of Directors - Non-Executive Diploma and 22 years of experience 11 May 2016 Sheikh Majed Jaber Al Sabah Member of the Board of Directors - Non-Executive BA and 26 years of experience 11 May 2016 Mr. Mohammad Fouad Al Ghanim Member of the Board of Directors - Independent BA and 20 years of experience 11 May 2016 Mr. Zeyad Hassan Al Qaissy Member of the Board of Directors - Independent BA and 27 years of experience 11 May 2016 Mr. Mahmoud Dawoud Al Marzouq Member of the Board of Directors - Independent BA and 9 years of experience 11 May 2016 Mr. Salah Abdulaziz Al Bahar Secretary of the Board of Directors BA and 29 years of experience 11 May 2016